-Due to the lower immunities in their bodies, premature babies are more susceptible to contracting diseases such as LOS, which is a form of blood poisoning that can be sometimes fatal.
 Given the risk associated with LOS, a doctor may choose to administer antibiotics to babies in the NICU based on the slightest suspicion of their infection with it.
 This form of strong treatment, however, is not always necessary, as sometimes test results show that a doctor’s suspicion of infection was not accurate.

 While it is still in the minimum viable product phase (MVP), the predictive model aims to provide doctors with a probability of how likely a baby who showed symptoms of LOS really has it.
 Preliminary results show that the model has the potential to lead to 20% less administered antibiotic treatments (the model is yet to be tested to confirm or refute this predicted estimation).

 The Neonatal Intensive Care Unit (NICU) at the UMC Utrecht is one of the top 10 NICU’s in the Netherlands.
 At the NICU, prematurely born babies, as well as babies born with defects or illnesses, are carefully monitored and treated.
 A common type of disease among babies at the NICU is the late onset neonatal sepsis (LOS), which can be challenging to accurately diagnose due to its varying, non-specific symptoms.